fifland/dotfiles/README.md

 ```
 ./setup_debian.sh
 ```
-From there on, the script looks mostly the same.
+From there on, the script looks about the same.